Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Roots: Non-invasive.
 Possible suckers from roots.

 Wildlife: The flowers attract night-flying moths.
 It is a possible larval host to the Gulf Fritillary butterfly.
-Bees are known to visit the flowers before they are fully open if a cloudy late afternoon induces the flowers to open early (see picture).
+Bees will visit the flowers before they are fully open if a cloudy late afternoon induces the flowers to open early (see picture).

 Toxic / Danger: All parts are poisonous, containing cyanide, except for ripe fruit.